 As opposed to the historical setting of the previous two shows, The First is set in the near future, when humanity is attempting to send the first humans to Mars.
 As mentioned, viewers aren’t watching an actual exploration of Mars but rather, what would potentially go into planning such a mission.
 In organizing what could be the greatest aeronautical achievement in recent history, the team, under the guidance of “visionary aerospace magnate” Laz Ingram, sets out to determine any physical and emotional challenges that their astronauts could face while finding their way to Mars.

 Ingram’s character was played by Natascha McElhone, while the five astronauts set to be the first on Mars were played by the legendary Sean Penn, LisaGay Hamilton, Hannah Ware, Keiko Agena, and James Ransone.
 Sadly, The First was canceled by Hulu after only one season.

 For All Mankind (2019 – present)

-For All Mankind is the first and currently only multiple-season TV show on the list, having first premiered in November 2019 and getting renewed for a second season by Apple TV+ the month prior.
+For All Mankind is the first and currently only multiple-season TV show on the list, having first premiered in November 2019 and already being renewed for a second and third season by Apple TV+.
 Though there’s no news yet as to when that will premiere.

 With elements of both the science fiction and the drama genres, the show unravels through the lens of an alternate history where the space race (i.e. the competition between the US and the then-USSR to achieve greater technological and aeronautical advances) never ended, and it was, in fact, the Soviets who had successfully achieved the first Moon landing.
 With that, the United States and NASA scramble to double their efforts to catch up, including diversifying their team of astronauts to include women and minorities.

 The show features some historical characters like a few from the Mercury Seven, Neil Armstrong, and Buzz Aldrin, among others.
 Headlining the cast are Joel Kinnaman, Michael Dorman, Shantel VanSanten, Wrenn Schmidt, Sarah Jones, and Jodi Balfour.